Why parents post photos, videos, comments and blogs about children

 You might also be able to start a conversation about posting by showing your child some parenting blogs, Facebook pages or TikTok videos.
-You could ask your child what she thinks about the way the parents on these platforms talk about their children online.
+You could ask your child what they think about the way the parents on these platforms talk about their children online.
 This can help you get a sense of what your child feels more generally.

-Even if your child is OK with you blogging or posting about him now, he might ask you to delete a photo or blog post of him in the future.
+Even if your child is OK with you blogging or posting about them now, they might ask you to delete a photo or comment in the future.
 If this happens, it’s important to respect your child’s request.
 But remember that even when you delete photos, you can’t entirely remove them from the internet if other people have shared them.

 Balancing privacy and sharing in blogs and posts about children: tips

-If your child is OK with you sharing some information or images of him, it’s still a good idea to try to find a balance between protecting your child’s privacy and safety, and sharing your family life.
+If your child is OK with you sharing some information or images of them, it’s still a good idea to try to find a balance between protecting your child’s privacy and safety, and sharing your family life.

 Here are tips:

 - Avoid mentioning your child’s name on advocacy sites or other public sites.

 - Avoid posting personal information that could identify your child, like birthday greetings or pictures, address details or pictures of your child’s school.

 - Be aware that the photos you post could be modified and shared.

 - Create private ‘virtual family albums’ to share with close family and friends.

 One of the most important things you can do is make sure that the images and information you post send a positive message about your child.
 For example, you might decide not to post a video of your child crying and choose something positive instead.
 But be aware that your idea of a positive image might be embarrassing for your child.
-For example, she might not like a picture of her doing well at a gymnastics competition if she’s wearing a leotard.
+For example, your child might not like a picture of them doing well at a swimming competition if they’d prefer not to be photographed in swimmers.